 Are business boundaries important?

-If you want to grow your business and have successful relationships with your clients, you both need to understand the terms of that relationship; this is why the boundaries you set are so important.
+If you want to grow your business and have successful relationships with your clients, you both need to understand the terms of that relationship; this is why the boundaries you set with your clients are so important.
 They highlight everything, from the hours you work through to your preferred way of receiving client work files and requests.

 Business boundaries also help you work more efficiently too.
 By clarifying your hours of work and the timescales involved, you minimise burnout and stress.
 Those boundaries are there to protect you and your health, as much as they are there to assist and protect those of your clients.

 So, how exactly do you set out boundaries in your business?
 Firstly, you need to write down a summary of: